Elementary Learning at Silver Oaks

 Each quarter, the children study a new genre of writing and work toward a publishing party at the end.
 Writing is taught three times a week in a stand alone class that focuses on teaching the children the importance of writing as a means of communication.
 The goal of writing at Silver Oaks is to help children develop the skills they need to be life-long writers in an effective, fun, and exciting way.
 In each genre, children experience the stages of writing: prewriting, drafting, revising, editing, and publishing.
 Often, the writing genre is interrelated with their thematic project, social studies, or science.

-Physical Activity
+Physical Activity & Education

 Research shows physical movement is critical to learning for children.
 The outdoors, movement, choice, and play will be incorporated into each day to ensure students are learning with their whole body.
 At Silver Oaks Cooperative School, children spend two 30-minute periods in our nature-based playground.
 Students go outside almost every day, regardless of the weather.